Dog Care 101

 • Go to public places with each dog separately.
 It’s important to teach each dog to be confident and fearless on their own in a variety of different places.
 (This is basic puppy socialization 101.)

-• Enroll your dogs in puppy training classes separatelyPersonally, I took my first few dogs to puppy training classes.
-By that point (and with so much hands-on experience), I had learned enough to train the rest of my dogs on my own throughout the years — even my sibling puppies.
+• Enroll your dogs in puppy training classes separatelyPersonally, I took my first few dogs to professional puppy training classes.
+After that (and with so much hands-on experience), I had learned enough to train the rest of my dogs on my own throughout the years — even my sibling puppies.

 Fortunately (for your own sanity and daily time management), doing all of the above things separately with only one dog at a time becomes less important after the 6 month mark.
 (Whew… right?!)